arunvdsharma/openshift-centos/README.md

 ## Update DOMAIN_NAME in the inventory file

 You may want to configure new **domain name**, you can replace it.
-In my case, domain name I used is *aruntechhub.xyz* which I have procured on a DNS provider.
+In my case, domain name I used is **aruntechhub.xyz** which I have procured on a DNS provider.

-Replace your domain name with the following properties
+Replace your domain name with the following properties in inventory file
 ```
-openshift_public_hostname=console.<b>aruntechhub.xyz<b>
+openshift_public_hostname=console.aruntechhub.xyz
 openshift_master_default_subdomain=apps.aruntechhub.xyz
 ```